Roy Walker (comedian): Early life

 Born in Belfast, as a teenager Walker performed in the Francis Longford Choir, then worked as a riveter in the Harland and Wolff shipyard.
 He was the Ireland champion hammer thrower for three years, and represented Ireland internationally.
-He spent a short time as a comedy partner of James Young before serving seven years in the British Army.
+He served in the British Army for seven years.

 Walker first started work aged 12.
 By the end of the 1960s, he was running a pawn shop whilst working in the evenings as the compère at the Talk of the Town club in Belfast.
-By the late 1960s the political conflict known as The Troubles had reignited in Northern Ireland, annd especially in Belfast.
+By the late 1960s the political conflict known as The Troubles had reignited in Northern Ireland, and especially in Belfast.
 Though Walker was a Protestant and a Unionist, he was confronted by two men, who claimed his wife was a Catholic.
 They threatened him at gunpoint and gave him 24 hours' notice to close the shop.
 Walker complied, and the shop was destroyed.
 He decided to leave Northern Ireland and work in England, touring as a professional comedian, in working men's clubs and cabaret.

 I'd been "Mr Belfast" but in Sunderland I had to wait by the phone at nine o'clock hoping that some other poor comic had been paid off after his first act.
 That seven quid got me my digs.